MarcoDiFrancesco/MarcoDiFrancesco/README.md

 Hi, I’m Marco Di Francesco.
-I’m a software developer currently studying Computer Science at University of Trento.
+I’m a software developer currently studying Computer Science at the University of Trento.